 The level of community participation varies across different stakeholder groups.
-The engagement is primarily being facilitated through the involvement of local governing bodies like Gram Pradhan.
-The involvement through initiatives like Vidyanjali remains to the halfway mark whereas Self-Help Groups and private sector corporate social responsibility is also facilitating some participation.
+Engagement through initiatives like Vidyanjali and involvement of Self-Help Groups is comparatively higher, whereas participation from local governance bodies and private sector CSR remains closer to the halfway mark.
 Encouraging more structured collaboration across all these groups could further strengthen school-community linkages.